 Please use Times New Roman, 12 pt, justified, 15.6 pt exactly spaced, first row 1 cm for the text of your abstract.
-You might also add formulae, tables and images Citations in the text by order of appearance, in square brackets [1, 2], [3-5] Page size and margins must not be changed.
-The maximum abstract length is maximum twos(including references Figure/scheme and caption).
+You might also add formulae, tables and images.
+Citations in the text by order of appearance, in square brackets [1, 2], [3-5] Page size and margins must not be changed.
+The maximum abstract length is maximum two pages (including references, Figure/scheme and caption).

 Schemes and Figures: use font and symbols large enough to be readable.
 Authors are responsible for the placement and appearance of graphic.
 The use of colours is allowed.